Labrador City: Economy

 Labrador City was built around the rich iron ore deposits of the Labrador Trough by the Iron Ore Company of Canada (IOC) in the 1960s.
 The Carol Project is the major iron ore mining operation for the area.
 In 2008, IOC and their parent company Rio Tinto announced they would spend $800 million to develop additional mines in the region.
 However, only a few months after announcing the second phase of their expansion, the project was shelved due to the economic recession and low demand for steel.
-With the world recovering from the economic crisis, it is believed that IOC will go ahead with their expansion in the near future.

 The town is serviced by the Wabush Airport, and the airlines flying out of the airport are Provincial Airlines, Air Inuit and Pascan Aviation.
 Additionally, the Quebec North Shore and Labrador Railway provides freight rail transportation to and from Sept-Îles.
 The Trans-Labrador Highway (Route 500) serves as the only road connection to Labrador City, connecting it with the rest of Labrador as well as the neighbouring province of Quebec, becoming Quebec Route 389 at the border.

-The town contains an ice arena, the Labrador City Arena and a ski club, the Menihek Nordic Ski Club.
+The town contains many amenities found in larger locations thanks to investments by the mining companies who established the area including an ice arena, curling, downhill & cross country ski clubs.
+The White wolf snowmobile club connects with a larger trail network across the region and is home to the Cain's Quest Snowmobile Endurance Race.

-The main shopping centre in the town, the 246,923 sqft Labrador Mall, includes a Walmart; there is also an IGA grocery store.
-Owned by the Westcliff Group, the mall opened in 1978 and is the largest shopping mall in Labrador; it is also the only enclosed mall.
+The main shopping mall in the town, the 246,923 sqft Labrador Mall, includes a Walmart, Canadian Tire and Mark's.
+The mall opened in 1978 and is the largest shopping mall in Labrador; it is also the only enclosed mall in Labrador.

 There is a Masonic lodge in Labrador City, Lodge Anik No 1707 of the District Grand Lodge of Newfoundland and Labrador of the Grand Lodge of Scotland.